ungkairt/ansible-bootcamp/README.md

     cd ansible-bootcamp
     ```
 2.  **Configure Variables**
-Edit the `app-vars.yml` file to specify your target username and other variables.
+Edit the `app-vars.yml` file to specify your target variables.
 For example:
 	```
-	deploy_user: ppp_bootcamp
 	ruby_version: 3.3.3
 	nodejs_version: "lts"
 	postgresql_version: "14"
 	```
-	You can use the `whoami` command to get your username and set it in the `deploy_user` field.

 	**Ansible Vault default password is** `3412`.
 You must set the Ansible Vault password for sudo access.
 Use the following command:
 	 ```